HenrikJoreteg/hjs-webpack/README.md

 hjs-webpack specifies many of its dependencies as `peerDependencies` in order to let you decide which version of, say, babel or React that you want to use in your project without us specifying that directly for you.

-In `npm 3.x.x` peerDependencies will no longer be installed by default.
+In npm `3.x.x` `peerDependencies` will no longer be installed by default.

 When this happens, you'll want to run the following to install the related dependencies as well.

-Included here for you copy/paste convenience:
+Included here for you copy/paste enjoyment:

 ```
 npm i --save autoprefixer-stylus babel babel-loader css-loader react-hot-loader style-loader stylus-loader url-loader webpack-dev-server yeticss